 Alexis de Tocqueville Society

 La Société Nationale $100,000+

 Ordre de Fraternité $75,000+

 Please note that United Way will never sell or share any of your personal information.

-UNITED WAY OF LEE, HENDRY, GLADES, AND OKEECHOBEE, INC. IS A 501(C)(3) NONPROFIT CORPORATION REGISTERED PURSUANT TO CHAPTER 496, SECTION 496.405 OF THE FLORIDA STATUTES.
+UNITED WAY OF LEE, HENDRY, AND GLADES, INC. IS A 501(C)(3) NONPROFIT CORPORATION REGISTERED PURSUANT TO CHAPTER 496, SECTION 496.405 OF THE FLORIDA STATUTES.
 A COPY OF THE OFFICIAL REGISTRATION (CH31) AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (1-800-435-7352) WITHIN THE STATE OR FROM ITS WEBSITE AT WWW.800HELPFLA.COM.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.
 EIN# 59-1005169